Currencies Direct

 Money transfer experience (B2C).
 Company project, London.

-Business context: Redesign of the money transfer experience process in the financial services industry / Client: Currencies Direct / My role: I helped the company implement E2E design as a UX design lead / Target audience: Those interested in large-amount currency transfers with trust and security in mind
+Business context: Redesign of the money transfer experience process in the financial services industry / Client: Currencies Direct / My role: UX design lead / Target audience: Those interested in large-amount currency transfers with trust and security in mind

-This is an E2E approach from UX research through to the implementation of UX/UI best practices.
-The goal was to detect pain points in the money transfer experience to redesign the iOS app.
-An MVP strategy allowed to develop a working product that would provide immediate value while minimising costs.
+This project followed an end-to-end (E2E) approach, from UX research to the implementation of UX/UI best practices.
+The goal was to identify pain points in the money transfer experience and redesign the iOS app accordingly.
+This strategy enabled the team to deliver a functional product quickly, providing immediate value while keeping costs low.

 1 Research